uscensusbureau/DAS_2020_Redistricting_Production_Code/README.md

 Technical documentation of the DAS implementation can be found in the [wiki](https://github.com/uscensusbureau/DAS_2020_Redistricting_Production_Code/wiki) associated with this repostitory.
-In addition, papers describing the underlying methods and mathematics will linked in the wiki and added to the doc folder in this repository as they are released.
+In addition, papers describing the underlying methods and mathematics will be linked in the wiki and added to the doc folder in this repository as they are released.